 It can be ordered for:

-- As a second tier test on a specimen in which previous sequence analysis did not identify a disease-associated mutation.
+- As a second tier test on a specimen, in which previous sequence analysis or whole exome sequence analysis, did not identify a disease-associated mutation.

 Other possible indications for ExonArrayDx analysis include: